anhtuta/Notes/Interview_english_notes.md

 About my short-team goal, I would like to improve English speaking skill in order to **communicate effectively** to customers and other people.
 If I have time, I'll consider myself to participate in an English class.
 In the near future, I also want to study and master some technologies that are related to my work

 ## 7. What is your long-term goal?
-Well, I don't have a detailed plan but the most important thing is that I want to become a techical lead in software engineering.
+Well, I don't have a detailed plan but the most important thing is that I want to become a technical lead in software engineering.
 Nowadays, technologies are changing day to day, so I have to study more and of course learn from my co-workers, especially the seniors, to fulfill my objectives

 ## 8. If you could change one thing about your personality, what would it be and why?
 If I could change one thing about myself, maybe it could be to become less introvert.
 I'm a quite person and sometimes don't want to spend lots of time talking with someone unless it's related to work.
 I would like to change that so I could be able to make more friends